The Central Belter is Scotland’s longest off-road bikepacking trail, designed by Capital Trail creator and round the world cyclist Markus Stitz.

 After tough climbs up the Wallace Monument and Dumyat in Stirling the Central Belter takes you past the famous Monty Python Castle in Doune, trough remote Glen Ample, and on Sustrans Route 7 through Glen Ogle, one of the most scenic stretches to cycle in Scotland, on to Killin.
 After a quick section on the West Highland Way from Crianlarich to Tyndrum it follows the route of the Highland Trail 550 into Glen Lyon, Scotland’s longest glen.
 From here the trail goes through very remote Highland scenery past Loch Rannoch and Loch Garry to Dalnaspidal near the Pass of Drumochter on the A9.

 After crossing the A9 the route follows parts of the Cairngorms Loop and Deeside Trail.
-Mt Keen is the highest point of the Central Belter at 939m, before it descends towards the coast at Montrose.
+Just beside Mt Keen is the highest point of the Central Belter at 755m, before it descends towards the coast at Montrose.
 From Montrose the route follows the spectacular Angus coast to Dundee on a mixture of tracks and Sustrans Cycle Route 1.
 After crossing the Tay Bridge you’ll ride though the vast Tentsmuir Forest and on to St Andrews, one of the most beautiful towns in Scotland.
 From here the Fife Coastal Paths offers stunning views over the North Sea and Firth of Forth.
 In Lower Largo the route leaves the coast once again to climb into the Lomond Hills trough the picturesque Falkland, and sweeps past the shores of Loch Leven back to the coast at Aberdour.
 From here the route once again follows the coast and takes you over the Forth Road Bridge and South Queensferry back to Portobello Beach.

 To keep up-to-date about further developments please subscribe to our newsletter for free.